 Bringing quality dyslexia therapy and literacy services at an affordable price to Baldwin County students.

 Since our founding in 2014, Dyslexia Services of Baldwin County, Alabama (formerly Children's Literacy Services) has been known for providing effective, accessible and affordable literacy tutoring and dyslexia therapy to struggling learners throughout the county.
-We have two locations to better assist our Baldwin County families, centrally located in Daphne and Summerdale for students who could benefit from our tutoring sessions.
+We are located in Summerdale for students who could benefit from our tutoring sessions.

 Students attending public school, private or home-school are welcomed.
-Located in Summerdale and Daphne, AL, we offer services for students who struggle with reading, writing, spelling, and math, and resources for those who teach them.
+Located in Summerdale, AL, we offer services for students who struggle with reading, writing, spelling, and math, and resources for those who teach them.

 To improve the reading, writing, comprehension, math, and spelling abilities of children who struggle with literacy skills.